-The toll plaza to access Pikes Peak Highway is at an starting elevation of 7,800 feet at the entrance.
+The toll plaza to access Pikes Peak Highway is at a starting elevation of 7,800 feet at the entrance.
 The park rangers will collect your toll and give you a pamphlet with driving pointers.
 Enter the highway and start your ascent to the summit!

 Mile Marker 3: Crow Gulch Picnic Grounds

 The first picnic area is located right after mile marker 3.
-There are a restroom facilities and ample parking at Crow Gulch.
+There are restroom facilities and ample parking at Crow Gulch.
 We actually used this picnic area for our lunch break at the end of our drive up Pikes Peak.
 It was a great way to relax after all the tension from worrying about my brakes while driving down a steep mountain.

 Mile Marker 4: Big Foot Sign

 Shortly after the Crow Gulch Picnic area, you will encounter the BIG FOOT SIGN before mile marker 4.
 If you don’t catch a glimpse of the large hairy creature, you will at least be able to see the sign.
 There have been multiple sightings of Big Foot on Pikes Peak throughout recent years.